RaySpaceAB/3Dviewer/README.md

 # 3DViewer

 This wordpress theme is written in AngularJS and uses the Skethfab API in a service class.
+A working demo is available at http://shmdemo.se

 ## Run from localhost
 1. Start Apache and mySQL server with XAMPP or any server application.